Best high-limit secured credit cards

 Opportunities to increase your credit limit or upgrade your card

-Some secured credit cards will automatically review your credit account and increase your credit limit.
+Some issuers will automatically review your credit account and increase your credit limit after enough time and positive use.
 It’s not something you have to initiate but is instead built into your credit issuers’ process for credit limit increases.

-Even if there’s no automatic review, inquire if there’s an easy way to get an increased credit limit.
+Even if there’s no automatic review, you can inquire if there’s a way to get an increased credit limit.
 Some issuers may also offer an upgrade path to an unsecured version of the secured credit card you have.

 Low fees